xfleckx/BeMoBI.Unity3D/README.md

-The Daidalos Framework for Unity3D provides a toolkit for developing experimental setups in virtual environments with focus on navigation and orientation tasks.
+The SNEED package for Unity3D provides a toolkit for developing experimental setups in virtual environments with focus on navigation and orientation tasks.

-# Daidalos
+# SNEED - Spatial Navigation Environment Editor
 A framework for scientific experiments in virtual environments focusing navigation and orientation tasks based on Mazes.

 ## Features